Zaib-Saadat/Zaib-Saadat/README.md

 ---

 ## About Me
-- Web Developer with hands-on project experience
+I'm a web developer from Pakistan with hands-on experience building real-world projects.
+I started with C++ and C#, moved into JavaScript and frontend development, and I'm always working on something new.

+- I build clean, functional UIs with HTML, CSS, Tailwind CSS, and Bootstrap
-- Strong foundation in **C++, C#, JavaScript, and Python (basics)**
+- Strong foundation in C++, C#, and JavaScript
-- Skilled in **HTML, CSS, Tailwind CSS, and Bootstrap**
-- Experience with **JavaScript-based applications**
-- Focused on building real-world projects and solutions
-- Reliable, creative, and always improving
+- Currently learning React and expanding into Node.js + MongoDB
+- Open to freelance work, collaborations, and junior dev roles 📍 Based in Pakistan

+---
+Projects
+ProjectDescriptionTech StackProject NameShort description of what it doesJS, TailwindProject NameShort description of what it doesHTML, CSS, BootstrapProject NameShort description of what it doesC++, C#

 ---
 <h2>Languages and Tools</h2>

 <p align="center">